Medication for individual symptoms

 Medication for orthostatic intolerance

-In the Christmas 2016 edition of our membership magazine, InterAction, our medical adviser, Prof Julia Newton, responded to a reader on the subject of orthostatic intolerance, which refers to the development of symptoms when upright that are relieved by lying down.
+In the Christmas 2016 edition of our membership magazine, InterAction, our previous Medical Advisor, Prof Julia Newton, responded to a reader on the subject of orthostatic intolerance, which refers to the development of symptoms when upright that are relieved by lying down.

 Prof Newton said: